Last Updated on July 5, 2026 by Daniel Globe

 Key Takeaways

-• A step-by-step guide to transferring American Airline miles includes logging into your AAdvantage account, selecting the number of miles to transfer, and confirming the transfer.
+- A step-by-step guide to transferring miles includes logging into your AAdvantage account, entering the recipient’s information, and confirming the transfer with payment.

 Benefits of Transferring American Airline Miles